Getting Children Dental Care They Need

 Community Smiles: Expanding Access to Care; Miami, Fla.

 The Hope Institute for Children and Families; Springfield, Ill.

 Piedmont Regional Dental Clinic, Orange, Va.

 Santa Barbara-Ventura Counties Dental Care Foundation; Ventura, Calif.

-St. Bernard Hospital and Health Care Center; Oak Park, Ill.
+St. Bernard Hospital and Health Care Center; Chicago, Ill.

 St. Christopher’s Foundation for Children; Philadelphia, Penn.

 St. Vincent de Paul Virginia G. Piper Medical & Dental Clinic; Phoenix, Ariz.